Neighbor Search for Graph Neural Operators

 fig, ax = plt.subplots()

-neighbors = input_coords[nbr_data['neighbors_index']]
+neighbors = input_coords[nbr_data["neighbors_index"]]

-ax.scatter(neighbors[:, 0], neighbors[:, 1], label="neighbors of x")
+ax.scatter(neighbors[:, 0], neighbors[:, 1], color="green", label="Neighbors of query")

 c = plt.Circle(query_point, radius=0.25, fill=False)